top of page

 We offer limited trail parking at 5 Rock Point Road from dawn until dusk.
 Parking after dusk, and parking on the grass or along Rock Point Road is not permitted.
 Parking rules are strictly enforced and violators may be towed.

-For additional overflow parking, we suggest parking at the following off-site locations:
+For overflow parking, we suggest parking at the following off-site locations:

-Americans with Disabilities Act (ADA) Parking: To access, please drive down Rock Point Road and turn left after the bridge crossing.
+Americans with Disabilities Act (ADA) Parking: Accessible parking is available for those with limited mobility at 7 Rock Point Road, which is also the beginning of a short ADA compliant trail out to an overlook.
+To access, please drive down Rock Point Road and turn left after the bridge crossing.
 Continue driving down the path until you see signs for ADA parking.
 Please note that access to this parking lot is unfortunately closed for much of the winter while the gravel road is covered in snow and ice.

 Winter Trails